jasmine-lai/jasmine-lai/README.md

 - 👋 Hi, I’m Jasmine Lai
 - 💻 I’m interested in software engineering and development
-- 🌱 I’m currently learning mobile app development
+- 🌱 I’m currently learning Android development at Google
 - 📈 I’m looking to gain experience through coding projects and internships
 - 📫 Contact me at lai.jas@northeastern.edu
 - The following project repos can be made available upon request: